 The bottom layer of the Avocado mattresses is made from 8-inch tall Marshall coils.
 These individually wrapped, pocketed coils are designed with a 3-zoned support system, providing the sleeper with pressure relief while still maintaining a bounce.
 However, customer reviews have shown innerspring coil mattresses score lower on reducing back pain than memory foam mattresses.
 Before you buy, make sure a coil mattress is going to be your best choice, as it may not provide the comfort and support you’re looking for.

 Synthetic latex typically can produce some off-gassing; however, because Avocado mattresses are made of all-natural materials, it substantially eliminates the risk of any unpleasant smells coming from your bed.

 Because the top layer of the mattress is made entirely of Dunlop latex and the core is made from innerspring coils, it will be bouncier than a typical memory foam mattress.
-This means it may transfer quite a bit of movement throughout the bed; so if you’re somebody who has a restless partner, this may not be the best choice.
+But the coils in the Avocado mattress are wrapped to reduce motion transfer.

 The standard Avocado mattress is 12 inches thick, leaving it right in the middle of the 10-14 inch guideline.
 If you add the pillowtop, it will bump up the height another 2 inches.

 Avocado offers a 1-year, risk-free sleep trial that lets you try your mattress in the comfort of your own home before committing to your new purchase.
 They make returning or exchanging your mattress easy; if you are unhappy with it, all you have to do is give them a call, and they will arrange to have your mattress picked up and donated with no charge to you.
 They recommend you give the mattress a fair chance and try it for 30-60 days.